Latte Tags

 {var} {default}

-We will create new variables in the template with the {var} tag:
+We create new variables in the template using the {var} tag:

 {var $name = 'John Smith'}